 What is a worker's pay reference period for the purposes of pensions auto-enrolment?

-The employer needs to use a worker's pay reference period to assess his or her earnings for pensions auto-enrolment.
+The employer needs to use a worker's pay reference period to assess their earnings for pensions auto-enrolment.
 In this context, the employer can choose how to define a worker's pay reference period, from two options.
 Under option one, the pay reference period is:

-- one week, in the case of a worker who is paid his or her regular wage or salary by reference to a period of a week; or
+- one week, in the case of a worker who is paid their regular wage or salary by reference to a period of a week; or

-- in the case of a worker who is paid his or her regular wage or salary by reference to a period longer than a week, whichever period by reference to which the worker is paid.
+- in the case of a worker who is paid their regular wage or salary by reference to a period longer than a week, whichever period by reference to which the worker is paid.

 For example, the pay reference period for a worker who is paid monthly will be one month.